She woke me up at dawn,

 Email Poem |

-Analysis and Comments on Imagining Defeat
+Comments, Analysis, and Meaning on Imagining Defeat

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem Imagining Defeat here.